HYP3R00T/.dotfiles/docs/learn/mapping-the-inventory.md

 We can see the output which confirms that this host is reachable.

-The warning we get is because we are missing the info about interpreter (the python interpreter) in the `ansible.cfg` file.

 So, for now we will create a simple `inventory.yml` file.

 ```yaml